 7.5.
 A basic FDI gravity model

-Anderson et al. (2019) develop a formal structural gravity model of FDI.
-The functional form of the relationship between FDI stocks and source and host country characteristics is log-linear.
+Anderson et al. (2019) develop a formal structural gravity model of FDI..
 The FDI stock is proportional to the size (measured by GDP) of the source and host countries.
 The FDI stock is also inversely related to FDI barriers, and bilateral FDI stock values are linked to trade via so-called inward and outward multilateral resistance that reflect direct and opportunity costs of investing in non-rival technology capital.
 In addition, FDI stocks are inversely related to the amount of technology capital in the source country due to diminishing returns.

 We estimate a basic version of the gravity model in Table A6.
 The FDI gravity model in Anderson et al. (2019) resembles the traditional gravity system from the trade literature.
 A more sophisticated global empirical version of Anderson et al.’s (2019) FDI model can be found in Nguyen (2019).
 Multilateral resistance in our specification in Table A6 is captured by variables that we have used previously: bilateral investment treaty, contiguity, common language, and a post-1945 colonial relationship.
 Any omitted variables are captured by country fixed effects.